snack-gamer/dynamic-occlusion-culling-system/README.md

 Apply this on the parent game object's transform under which all of the dynamic objects are placed The class will fetch the mesh renderers automatically

-Adjust these two variabled -->
+Adjust these two variables -->

 [Header("Object References")]
 [SerializeField] private Transform playerTransform;